joshprincess/BrowserPlugs-Chrome-Extension-ManifestV2-Privacy-Spoofing/README.md

 The most complete privacy extension for chrome by Joshua Doucette with over 600 unenabled modules ready to expand this and take the web where you never thought it would go.
+It works with injecting new IFrames too, which most others don't.
+It has more powerful injection and spoofing than the V3 Manifest allows, but it still works with my latest version of Google.

 Plus, these options already built-in working in a nice menu with options, tabs, toast popups, and many more things and its developed for years but finally released to the public and with no license agreement - use it freely for personal or commercial purposes.